 There’s nothing wrong with parents and kids being friendly with each other or having fun together.
 But there are parents who act as if they’re friends with their kids the way a classmate or sibling would be.

-They don’t tend to set rules, define boundaries, or act as a reasonable authority figure or guide.
+They don’t tend to set rules, define boundaries, or act as a reasonable authority figure.
 (Far from consistently, anyway.)
 They want to be liked at all times.
 Some of them talk to their kids as they would to an adult friend and share their personal problems inappropriately.
-(They might in some ways wish to be kids themselves.)
+(They may in some ways wish to be kids themselves.)

-In reference to the issue mentioned at the start of the post, this kind of parent is generally too lenient.
-(However, wanting to be your kid’s best buddy isn’t the only reason parents become overly permissive.
-Sometimes, parents aren’t particularly interested in their kids, and their permissiveness comes from being detached or neglectful.)
+In reference to the issue mentioned at the start of the post, this kind of parent is generally too permissive.
+(However, wanting to be their kid’s best buddy isn’t the only reason parents become overly lenient.
+Sometimes, parents aren’t particularly interested in their kids, and their permissiveness comes from being detached and neglectful.)

 The Sculptor Parent

-This parenting style hampers the child’s ability to explore and develop their own personality and interests in healthy ways.
+This parenting style hampers the child’s ability to develop their own personality and explore their own interests.
 It teaches kids that they aren’t loved for themselves but for how they perform to expectations.
 Kids raised like this can wind up suffering burnout, depression, and an intense fear of failure, a sense that if they aren’t successful or given approval, they won’t be worth anything.

 What Does Dysfunctional Parenting Typically Boil Down To?

 There are other dysfunctional (and abusive) patterns of behavior that I haven’t covered here.
 But a key characteristic of dysfunctional parenting, regardless of the form it takes, is the parent’s inability to genuinely see their own child.
 They fail to treat the child as a distinct individual.